 The module will provide students with a knowledge and understanding of the complex nature of mental health, illness and well-being.
 This will include the knowledge and understanding of the key theories and models, and exploring the challenges and communication issues within mental health.
 A range of case studies will be employed to aid understanding throughout the lectures and seminars, supported by online resources.

 Reflections on Workplace Experience

-This module provides students with valuable opportunities to reflect on and learn from practical experiences they have gained within the workplace.
-This process will support students in identifying and developing skills required by future employers and as such enhance their future employability.
+This practical module provides students with valuable opportunities to use counselling skills to reflect on and learn from practical experiences they have gained within the workplace.
+This process will support students in identifying and developing skills required by future employers and, as such, enhance their future employability.

 The project enables students to apply methods and techniques to exending and applying their knowledge and understanding of Communication and allows them to further develop their conceptual, rational and creative thinking within the field of Communication.
 It incorporates all aspects of completing a research project, from topic selection through to writing up and builds upon research skills acquired in Years 1 and 2.

 This module provides students with an understanding of one of the major areas of applied communication.
 The module will enable students to gain an overview of the major theoretical and empirical literature in the area of counselling and psychotherapy.
 The wider issues relating to professional, legal and ethical matters will also be addressed.
 The module is assessed by coursework and examination.

 This module will introduce students to the interdisciplinary field of psychosocial studies and its relevance for counselling.
 Research in psychosocial studies focuses on how a person's subjectivity, sense of self and identity are formed through the interaction of internal and external factors.
 The field of psychosocial studies is underpinned by psychoanalysis, emphasising the development of observation and analytic skills, self-reflectivity and insight.